WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 properties have never been implemented in Swift before.
 Without a doubt, they are the unique strengths of Swift Macro.

-However, what brings Swift Macro advantages also brings traps and pitfalls.
+However, what brings Swift Macro advantages also introduces traps and pitfalls.
 This is an independent topic that we will discuss in the following post.